 I have done a fair bit of travelling and my relationship to landscapes is physically powerful and intense.
 I feel connected when I look out at majestic mountains, wide stretches of waters and white snowy peaks.
 I love the changing of seasons and perfusion of colours that imprint itself on my subconscious.
 There is a spirituality to these landscapes and since memory is subjective, I try to capture the essence of a place by creating tension between representational and abstract.
 My use of bold colours is intentional as it evokes emotions and attachments, and while nature is ever present in my work, the work remains abstract, relying on the viewer to make a connection.

-Sometimes the world she perceives is upside down, but by painting through her emotional state, she navigates and make sense of it by reflecting on the connection of multi-dimensional feelings to her physical space.
-Her process is organic, starting with a gesture, a choice of colours and the feel of the paint on the canvas.
-Sometimes that takes her through many twists and turns and ends with beautiful self-discovery that she wishes to share with you!
+My process is organic, starting with a gesture, a choice of colours and the feel of the paint on the canvas.
+Sometimes that takes my through many twists and turns and ends with beautiful self-discovery that I wish to share with you!

 Annette E.M.
-Courtemanche lives and works in the Christie Pits neighbourhood, Toronto, Canada and studied at the University of Toronto.
-Most work is held privately, and now being exhibited publicly.
+Courtemanche is an emerging artist who lives and works in Toronto, Canada.
+She studied at the University of Toronto.
+Most work is held privately, and she is now exhibiting publicly.

 You can reach her at email@example.com